lweijiel/ID_S10208226_TeoWeiJie_Assg02/readme.md

 Testing/Errors:
 - Most of the Function requires the await keyword before they can display, so I missed the keyword and took awhile to fix my issue.
 Other than the await keyword, async is also important before the function.
 - Pressing the search icon (REMOVED) will not initiate the search function as there is an error getting the image from the internet.
 So I removed it.
 Users will have to press the enter key instead.
+- The navigation bar is not responsive when tested.

 Improvemens that can be made:
 Some improvements for myself is